Meeting link: https://us02web.zoom.us/j/84087903462? pwd=v9HczLKrNhKZmFq9YbdD5w9GaUxmta.1

 SPEAKER’S PROFILE

-John A. Bogdan, Jr. received a B.S. in Biology from Rensselaer Polytechnic Institute and then a M.A. and Ph.D. in Microbiology and Immunology from SUNY at Buffalo Jacob’s School of Medicine and Biomedical Sciences.
-From there he went on to perform a post-doctoral fellowship at the Dupont Merck Pharmaceutical Company.
-After his post-doc, he became a Research Scientist at Wyeth- Lederle Vaccines and Pediatrics and then a Senior Research Scientist at North American Vaccines, Inc. and Baxter Biosciences.
-He spent over a dozen years working at the National Institute of Allergy and infectious Diseases (NIAID) as a Scientific Review Officer and Program Officer before starting his own consulting company Valaria Technical Consultants, LLC that was successful in enabling awards for US funding to companies for development of vaccine and therapeutic platform technologies.
-During his career has assisted in the advancement and licensing of three vaccines, one therapeutic and currently one therapeutic in advanced development for licensure.
+Dr. John A. Bogdan, Jr. received a B.S. in Biology from Rensselaer Polytechnic Institute and an M.A. and Ph.D. in Microbiology and Immunology from SUNY at Buffalo Jacob’s School of Medicine and Biomedical Sciences.
+From there, he went on to perform a post-doctoral fellowship at the Dupont Merck Pharmaceutical Company.
+After his post-doc, he became a Research Scientist at Wyeth-Lederle Vaccines and Pediatrics and then a Senior Research Scientist at North American Vaccines, Inc. and Baxter Biosciences.
+He spent over a dozen years working at the National Institute of Allergy and Infectious Diseases (NIAID) as a Scientific Review Officer and Program Officer before starting his own consulting company, Valaria Technical Consultants, LLC which was successful in enabling awards for US funding to companies for development of vaccine and therapeutic platform technologies.
+During his career, he has assisted in the advancement and licensing of three vaccines, one therapeutic and another in advanced development for licensure.
 He has managed programs that have completed many phase I/II clinical studies.

 ABSTRACT

-Almost 50 years after the discovery of monoclonal antibodies (mAbs), mAbs have now fulfilled he original promise of revolutionizing medicine.
+Almost 50 years after the discovery of monoclonal antibodies (mAbs), mAbs have now fulfilled the original promise of revolutionizing medicine.
 There are over 100 approved mAbs by the FDA and the number is growing rapidly.
-This presentation will explore the discovery and evolution of the field of mAb drug development and include aspects of basic structure and function, manufacturing processes, formulation, pharmacology (PK) and toxicology.
+This presentation will explore the discovery and evolution of the field of mAb drug development and include aspects of basic structure and function, manufacturing processes, formulation, Pharmacology (PK), and Toxicology.
 The FDA licensing process will be described with emphasis on developing under the guidance of the FDA Animal Rule where clinical trials are unable to be performed to test their efficacy in humans.
 Finally, the future of the field and potential new uses will be examined.
-From this presentation, the student should gain a better understanding of the field of mAb product development.
+The presentation should help attendees gain a better understanding of the field of mAb product development.

 Kuruom School of Advanced Sciences, Lucknow, India & Institute of Advanced Sciences (INADS), Dartmouth, MA, USA